eclipse/upm/doxy/index.rst

 ``Making your own UPM Module``
 ##############################

-This `link  <https://github.com/intel-iot-devkit/upm/blob/master/docs/porting.md>`_ has more information on making new UPM module.
+This `link  <https://github.com/intel-iot-devkit/upm/blob/master/docs/porting.md>`_ has more information on making a new UPM module.

 There is also an example available for max31855 `sensor <https://github.com/intel-iot-devkit/upm/blob/master/docs/max31855.md>`_.

 ``Naming Conventions and rules for new UPM Contributions``
 ##########################################################

-Before you begin development, take a look at our naming `conventions <https://github.com/intel-iot-devkit/upm/blob/master/docs/naming.md>`_.
+Before you begin development, please take a look at our naming `conventions <https://github.com/intel-iot-devkit/upm/blob/master/docs/naming.md>`_.

 Also, please read the guidelines for contributions to `UPM <https://github.com/intel-iot-devkit/upm/blob/master/docs/contributions.md>`_.